I have a minor announcement to make. Ready? Get set... My culinary point of view has changed.

 Chocolate Tart

 If the words squid ink turn you off, just call it Tinta Calamar.
 Fair?
-Then if an image of a squid swimming along, extruding its ink comes to mind anyway, try and think of this: classic parmesan risotto and the ocean.
-That's really what it tasted and smelled like, and thus, it was delicious.
+If an image of a squid swimming along, extruding its ink still comes to mind and doesn’t entice, try and think of this: classic parmesan risotto and the ocean.
+That's really what it tasted and smelled of, and thus, it was delicious.
 The tiny hint of heat from the chili flakes was a perfect addition too.

 I'm jealous that you went to Seattle w/out me, but the risotto looks incredible.
 When are we going to have it here???